hashicorp/nomad/website/source/docs/telemetry/overview.html.md

 enabled][telemetry-stanza].
 There are also runtime metrics that are common to all servers and clients.

-Metrics are aggregated on a ten second interval and are retained for one minute.
-[Gauges, counters and timers][metric-types] are supported.
+By default, the Nomad agent collects telemetry data at a [1 second interval][collection-interval].
+Note that Nomad supports [Gauges, counters and timers][metric-types].

 There are three ways to obtain metrics from Nomad: